evanx/redishub-legacy/README.md

 <br>A.</b> An online Redis database partition, accessed via HTTPS.

 <b>Q. What technology is behind a RedisHub keyspace?
 <br>A.</b> Currently a multi-tenanted Redis instance.
-Maybe later a dedicated Redis instance, Redis Cluster and/or disk-based implementation such as https://ssdb.io.
+Later a multi-tenanted Redis Cluster, dedicated Redis instance, dedicated Redis Cluster, or disk-based implementation such as https://ssdb.io.

 <b>Q. Why use a Redis database rather than SQL?
 <br>A.</b> Redis is the most popular NoSQL database.
 It supports abstract data structures which are well understood and pretty fundamental, e.g. sets, sorted sets, lists, hashes and geos.